Battle of Camarón

-A small infantry patrol, led by Captain Jean Danjou and Lieutenants Clément Maudet and Jean Vilain, numbering just 65 men was attacked and besieged by a force that may have eventually reached 3,000 Mexican infantry and cavalry, and was forced to make a defensive stand at the nearby Hacienda Camarón, in Camarón de Tejeda, Veracruz, Mexico.

-The conduct of the Legion, who overwhelmingly outnumbered, refused to surrender, killing and injuring hundreds of enemy troops before finally succumbing, led to a certain mystique, and the battle of Camarón became synonymous with bravery and a fight-to-the-death attitude.
+The Battle of Camarón (French: Bataille de Camerone) was a last stand engagement fought on 30 April 1863 between the French Foreign Legion and the Mexican Army, during the Second French intervention in Mexico (1861–1867).
+A small French detachment of 65 men, led by Captain Jean Danjou, was escorting a supply convoy when it was surrounded near the village of Camarón de Tejeda in Veracruz by a force of around 2,000 Mexican troops.
+Refusing repeated calls to surrender, the legionnaires made a determined defensive stand at the Hacienda Camarón, holding out for nearly eleven hours until they were either killed, wounded, or captured.

+Although a tactical defeat, the action became a celebrated episode in French military history.
+The disproportionate resistance, which resulted in over 300 Mexican casualties, was regarded in France as a moral victory and a symbol of discipline, sacrifice, and esprit de corps.
+Danjou, who was killed in action, became an enduring symbol of the Legion’s values, and his wooden prosthetic hand is now its most venerated relic.

+The battle had no decisive effect on the outcome of the campaign, which ended in French withdrawal a few years later, but it came to define the identity of the French Foreign Legion.
+After the Franco-Prussian War, the tradition of Camarón was embraced as a founding myth of the Legion.
+Since 1906, the Legion has commemorated the date annually with military ceremonies at its headquarters, led by the Pioneers, its elite ceremonial unit.
+In Mexico, the battle is formally commemorated in Camarón de Tejeda, where annual ceremonies honour both Mexican and French soldiers who died in the fighting.

 Background

-As part of the Second French intervention in Mexico, a French army commanded by the General Forey was besieging the Mexican city of Puebla.
+As part of the second French intervention in Mexico, a French army commanded by the General Forey was besieging the Mexican city of Puebla.
 The Legion's 1st and 2nd Battalions, under the command of Col. Pierre Jeanningros, had arrived in Veracruz on 26 March.
 The 2nd Battalion, under the command of Maj.
 Munier, was assigned to protect the road from Tejeria to Soledad, while the 1st Battalion protected the road onwards to Chiquihuite.

 In support of the siege, the French sent a convoy, under the command of Capt.
 Jacques Cabossel, with 3 million francs in gold bullion, siege guns, and sixty wagons of ammunition.
 Two companies of fusiliers were to escort the convoy from La Soledad to Chiquihuite.
 However, Jeanningros sent the 3rd company of the 1st Battalion to reinforce the convoy guard when Indian spies told him the Mexicans would ambush the convoy.
 As the company had no officers, Captain Jean Danjou, adjutant major of the 1st Battalion, volunteered to command.
 Sous-Lieutenants (2nd Lts.)
 Napoleon Vilain and Clement Maudet soon volunteered to join him.

 Six miles northeast of Camarón, was La Joya, headquarters of Col. Francisco de Paula Milán's Center Brigade, consisting of National Guard troops from Cordoba, Xalapa, Coscomatepec de Bravo and Veracruz, plus dragoons and lancers.